Last Updated: 19 July 2019

 Q: How much does it cost to use the residential college?

-A: There is no charge to use the residential college.
-However, light, heating, and water utility costs will be charged.
+A: There is no charge to use the residential college at this time.
+However, light, heating, water utility costs, common expenses, etc. will be charged.

 4. After completion of course